Our Blogs

 I know, babies and kids are really really cute and they look even cuter when they smile than when they get disappointed.

-My theory is that the happier we can be doing those things, the ones we would prefer not to be doing, the happier our lives.
+My theory is the happier we can be doing those things, the ones we would prefer not to be doing, the happier our lives.

 The job of parenting means that we need to be teaching, guiding, encouraging and leading a lot of the time.
 The attitude in which we do that will determine how our efforts will be received by our little darlings.